Sirui-Xu/Arena/README.md

 game = BilliardWorldMaze(width=48, height=48, num_creeps=3)
 ```

-You can change the map size and the number of nodes as a test for compositional generalization.
+It's important to change the map size and the number of nodes as a test for compositional generalization.

 Next we configure and initialize PGLE: